joacorapela/ldsForNeuralPopulation/README.md

 This information is saved in `../../log/<mouseName>/v1Shaft1Models_DSSSM.csv`

+## Estimation of multiple models (for model selection)

+1. Create a file with estimation parameters (e.g., data/v1Shaft1_estimation.ini)

+2. Create a file describing each model to estimate (e.g., data/viShaft1_modelsSelection.txt)

+3. In a Unix script file (e.g., doAnalyze_MARSS_v1Shaft1.csh) set the variables configFilename and modelSelectionFile to the filenames created in 1 and 2, and the variable modelsLogFilename to the name of a file where summary information about each estimated model will be appended

+4. Run the Unix script file (e.g., `./doAnalyze_MARSS_v1Shaft1.csh`)

+The Unix script file will submit in parallel as many jobs to the cluster as models specified in step 2.
+The best model can be selected as that which maximises the Akaike information criterion reported in modelsLogFilename (step 3).

 ## Plotting model parameters

 To begin the plotting of model parameters you should be in directory `code/scripts`.